ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 A window will open with a few settings to enter:
 - **Host**: Put the server address and port in this field (e.g. `archipelago.gg:12345`)
 - **Slot name**: Put the player name you specified in your YAML config file in this field.
-- **Password**: If server has a password, put it there.
+- **Password**: If the server has a password, put it there.

 ![Landstalker Archipelago Client user interface](/static/generated/docs/Landstalker%20-%20The%20Treasures%20of%20King%20Nole/ls_guide_ap.png)

 Once all those fields were filled appropriately, click on the `Connect to Archipelago` button below to try connecting to the Archipelago server.

 If this didn't work, double-check your credentials.
-An error message should be displayed on the console log to the right that might help you finding the cause of the issue.
+An error message should be displayed on the console log to the right that might help you find the cause of the issue.

 ### ROM Generation